-Okay, now that you have your workbook printed, lets take a look.
-First lets consider the item that you are going to make.
+Now that you have your workbook printed, let's take a look.
+First let's consider the item that you are going to make.
 If this is for a clothing collection or wardrobe building, print the worksheet for as many items as you are making.

-For the purposes of this post, we are just going to consider this for one item.
-First, lets consider the purpose- what do you need this item for?
+For the purposes of this post, we are just going to consider this process for one item.
+First consider the purpose- what do you need this item for?
 For what type of purpose will you wear it?
-This might seem obvious to you, but its really important to consider the function AND the form.
+This might seem obvious to you, but it's really important to consider the function AND the form.
 Often my wardrobe mistakes are because I liked the idea of an item, but could never find a real reason to wear it.

-When you really consider the function, you will ensure you make an item that you like AND wear for many different reasons.
-If its a specialty item, then its a specialty item and you need to consider that.
+By considering the function, that helps ensure you make an item that you like AND wear for many different reasons.
+If it's a specialty item, then consider that they are not worn or bought often and make sure what you are designing is extra precise.
 I once had a merchandiser tell me that dresses are so hard for her to sell.
-And I asked her why?
-It seems like everyone needs a dress at some point or another.
-She went on to describe that while dresses for day and casual wear are a little easier because theres a lot of uses for them, when a woman needs a dress for a particular function she is going to be very specific about what she wants.
-She has to find a match for that, and thats why dresses are hard to sell when you consider all the different priorities and opinions a woman places on that item of clothing.
+I wondered why, because it seems like everyone needs a dress at some point or another.
+She went on to describe that while dresses for day and casual wear are a little easier because there's a lot of uses for them, when a woman needs a dress for a particular function she is going to be very specific about what she wants.
+She has to find a match for that, and that's why dresses are hard to sell when you consider all the different priorities and opinions a woman places on that item of clothing.

-What are your priorities, and opinions as to how that garment will function- go to the worksheet and work through the questions presented.
+What are your priorities, and opinions as to how that garment will function?
 This will help you get very specific about what items you really need to be making and help edit some out.

 2. Color and Material Swatching

-If you are considering wardrobe sewing or developing a collection, you are really going to enjoy this and get a lot out of this exercise.
-Often I design clothing for myself in batches, or when I am creating a collection, I identify the main palate of the collection.
-Most collections that are successful pick a very small, yet strategic pallate- and I encourage you to pay attention and do the same for your wardrobe design or for your upcoming collections.
+If you are considering wardrobe sewing or developing a collection, you are really going to enjoy this exercise.
+Often I design clothing for myself in batches.
+When I am creating a collection, I identify the main palate of the collection.
+Most collections that are successful pick a very small, yet strategic palate- and I encourage you to pay attention and do the same for your wardrobe design or for your upcoming collections.

 Now, take the first two sections and start mixing and matching.
 This is how to develop a design voice, through story.
 If you are just working on one pattern, then do this exercises for a few of your color swatches.
 Take the garment and consider it next to your primary color or fabric choice and answer the questions in the workbook.
 For example, if you are making a shirt, why will it be made from this lightweight material?
 What is the purpose, and what who would need or want this type of material.
 Move on to color, if you make the shirt in red, what does that signify?
 When will it be worn, and how will that fit the purpose when it is worn?
 These exercises are going to help you tell a story, which is going to help you see how clothing has its own language.